CSU22012-ADSPROJECT/BUS-MANAGEMENT-SYSTEM/README.md

 * Ryan Ting -

-* Eimhin Campbell Carroll -
+* Eimhin Campbell Carroll -I worked on the third part of the code specification, creating a method to sort and search the trips in a document based on their arrival time.
+I also recorded the demonstration for this feature.